deepapn123/DataCleaning/README.md

 # DataCleaning
 To clean categorical data - Removes records containing numerical entry or empty value in categorical field.
+For NAME field also check for special characters except white space or .
 ```mermaid
 graph TD
   A[Start] --> B[Read CSV file]